nguyenhhien/node-cms/README.md

+# NodeCMS
-#A hobby project was self-written quite sometimes ago.
+ A hobby project was self-written quite sometimes ago.
 Code base is quite large though.
  It shows:
    -How to integrate and structure ExpressJS, SocketIO with Sequelize, Mongoose and other component.
    -How to structure the AngularJS as frondend.